Health Indicator Report of Alcohol Consumption - Binge Drinking

 U.S. Target: 24.4 percent

-How Are We Doing?Using data from both landline and cell phones in 2018, it was estimated that '''10.6%''' (crude rate) of Utah adults binge drank at least once in the 30 days prior to the survey.
+How Are We Doing?Using data from both landline and cell phones in 2019, it was estimated that '''11.2%''' (crude rate) of Utah adults binge drank at least once in the 30 days prior to the survey.
 Utah is '''well below the Healthy People 2020 objective of 24.4%''' for this measure.
-2018 was the second straight year of decreasing amounts of Utah adults who binge drank.

 What Is Being Done?The Utah Department of Health (UDOH) [http://health.utah.gov/vipp/ Violence and Injury Prevention Program] receives funding from the [https://www.cdc.gov/alcohol/index.htm Alcohol Program at the Centers for Disease Control (CDC)] for a full-time alcohol epidemiologist.
 With this additional capacity at the UDOH, it is now possible to conduct more monitoring and surveillance of excessive alcohol use and related harms.
 The [https://dsamh.utah.gov/ Utah Division of Substance Abuse and Mental Health (DSAMH)] is the agency responsible for ensuring that substance abuse and mental health prevention and treatment services are available statewide.
 The Division also acts as a resource by providing general information, research, and statistics to the public regarding substances of abuse and mental health services.